The Most Scenic 5 Day Banff Itinerary

 CHECK INTO NEW HOTEL IN BANFF

 When you’re done exploring the Lake Louise Area, check into a hotel in the town of Banff or Banff National Park!
-If you have more days available, I would highly recommend staying at the dreamy Fairmont Lake Louise.
+If you have the days and budget, I would highly recommend staying at the dreamy Fairmont Lake Louise.
 It’s right next to the lake, and you can wake up in the morning and walk right to it.
-Pricy though so book as soon as you know because the rates might be cheaper!

 The second most ideal place to spend the night is right inside Banff National Park, but you can head back to the town of Banff and stay there as well.
 The food options and night life is a little better there as well if you wanted to grab some food and drinks to end the night!